-Jose (Joey) Ortiz, Jr. was appointed Executive Director of the New York City Employment and Training Coalition in February 2018.
-An accomplished New York City nonprofit leader, Joey has spent his career building and overseeing programs and initiatives at premier social sector organizations across education, leadership, innovation and workforce development.
+Jose Ortiz, Jr. was appointed Executive Director of the New York City Employment and Training Coalition in February 2018.
+An accomplished New York City nonprofit leader, Jose has spent his career building and overseeing programs and initiatives at premier social sector organizations across education, leadership, innovation and workforce development.

-Joey has been covered by The Wall Street Journal, The New York Times, City & State, the Gotham Gazette, NY1’s “Inside City Hall” with Errol Louis, and MSNBC’s Morning Joe.
-Joey currently sits on The Fund for Public Housing Advisory Council, The NYC Workforce Field Building Hub Advisory Board, Brooklyn Chamber of Commerce Workforce Development Committee, and the Western Queen Tech Council.
-Joey also served on the Amazon HQ2 Community Advisory Council (CAC).
+Jose has testified before the United States Congress’ Joint Economic Committee (JEC) on the subject of “Connecting More People to Work”.
+Jose has been covered by The Wall Street Journal, The New York Times, City & State, the Gotham Gazette, NY1’s “Inside City Hall” with Errol Louis, and MSNBC’s Morning Joe, and was named to City & State’s 2019 Nonprofit Power 100.
+Jose serves as an advisor to 92Y’s Center for Arts Learning and Leadership, and currently sits on The Fund for Public Housing Advisory Council, Human Services Council of New York Priority Strategy Council, The NYC Workforce Field Building Hub Advisory Board, Brooklyn Chamber of Commerce Workforce Development Committee, and the Western Queen Tech Council.
+Jose also served on the Amazon HQ2 Community Advisory Council (CAC).